atarazana/gramola-operator/part-2-2.md

 ![Other Catagory](./images/openshift-other-category.png)

 Click on the Gramola Operator.
-Once there, click on Install.
+Once there, click on `Install`.

 > **NOTICE:** Version is `0.0.1` and Capability level is `Basic Install`